 Chair: Betsy Shenkman

 Complete faculty listing by department: Follow this link.

-Students can pursue either a Master of Science degree or a Graduate Certificate.
+Students can pursue a Ph.D., a Master of Science degree, or a Graduate Certificate.

 Our graduate programs are designed to train professionals in the health care and health research fields about the science that supports the development and evaluation of evidence-based clinical and community-based programs focused on improving health outcomes.
 Further, our programs emphasize methods for translating research into practice and policy.
 The unique combination of courses offered through these graduate programs will give trainees the tools needed to examine health outcomes and policies in a variety of settings across different age spans and to examine the individual, social, health system, and health policy factors that influence health outcomes.

 In addition to traditional graduate students, both programs are available to medical students, post-doctoral students, fellows, residents, Ph.D. students, and junior faculty.

 For more information, please visit https://hobi.med.ufl.edu.